WEEE-Open/miso/README.md

 * A [Tarallo](https://github.com/WEEE-Open/tarallo) token (optional)
 * A bit of asd

-Get the Tarallo token and create a file named `env.txt` inside `weeedebian_files` with this content:
+Get the Tarallo token and create a file named `env.txt` inside `weeedebian` with this content:

 ```text
 export TARALLO_URL=http://127.0.0.1:8080